-Robin Lucas, Head of Arms and Armor at Bonhams Oxford, commented: "We were very pleased with the final result of £242,350 and a selling rate of just under 90 per cent of the items.
+Robin Lucas, Head of Arms and Armour at Bonhams Oxford, commented: "We were very pleased with the final result of £242,350 and a selling rate of just under 90 per cent of the items.
 Many of these wonderful rare items had been off the market for 20 to 30 years, so the sale offered a once in a lifetime opportunity to serious collectors.
 The result is a real tribute to the collecting eye of Gary Bates."

 Lot 224 was a particularly interesting weapon in this collection of British swords, believed to have been presented to Lord Grenville.
 It was valued at £2,500 to £3,500.
 The whole collection was estimated prior to the sale to be worth £160,000.
 Gary Bates is a leading Canadian collector of militaria.

-Lord Grevile's sword, a Georgian Agate Hilted Mameluke presentation saber, made by Salter & Co, has two large panels originally containing inscriptions now removed.
+Lord Grevile's sword, a Georgian Agate Hilted Mameluke presentation sabre, made by Salter & Co, has two large panels originally containing inscriptions now removed.
 It would appear that the inscription has been deliberately removed to hide the identity of the recipient.

-The Mameluke hilt has an agate grip with gilt rosettes, gilt crossguard cast with scrolls and trophies, the outer face with a removable disk which reveals the owner's crest.
+The Mameluke hilt has an agate grip with gilt rosettes, gilt crossguard cast with scrolls and trophies, the outer face with a removable disc which reveals the owner's crest.
 The crest is that of William-Whyndham Grenville, 1st and last Lord Grenville of Wooton-under-Burnwood, Bucks.
 1759 -1834.